 Advertisement

 Monterey County has a wide range of great surf spots—like Asilomar Beach, the expert-level Marina State Beach, and Carmel Beach, known as one of the area’s best places to catch the sunset.
 Fuel your own happy hour with local wine from nearby Carmel-by-the-Sea winery and tasting room Carraccioli Cellars.

 Jack O’Neill was the surfing legend who developed the wetsuit, and you can see one of his originals at the Capitola surf shop that bears his name.
-Browse the contemporary versions here or at the other two Santa Cruz area stores, including one near the Santa Cruz Boardwalk—or pick up great gear at classic surf shops all along the California coastline.
+Though the downtown Santa Cruz location closed in 2025 after 25 years, you can still browse the contemporary versions here or at the outlet a few steps away—or pick up great gear at classic surf shops all along the California coastline.

+Advertisement